 OVERVIEW: The David and Elaine Potter Foundation focuses on quality education for young people living in southern Africa in its global development grantmaking.

 IP TAKE: Potter does not accept unsolicited grant applications, but it welcomes grantseekers to make contact via email.
 Grants are competitive.

 OVERVIEW: Based in the United Kingdom and founded in 1999, the David and Elaine Potter Foundation seeks to contribute to "economic development and well-being in a plural, rational and tolerant society."
-It views its purpose as one that supports projects that promote "reason, accountability and education that will improve understanding, human rights, good governance and a stronger civil society."
-It initially sought to improve education and access to education in Africa; however, after incurring problematic governance influenced by inequality and corruption, Potter decided to extend support to growing civil society in Africa so that education "could flourish and be effective."
+It supports projects that promote "reason, accountability and education that will improve understanding, human rights, good governance and a stronger civil society."
+It initially sought to improve education and access to education in Africa; however, after encountering problematic governance influenced by inequality and corruption, Potter decided to extend support to growing civil society in Africa so that education "could flourish and be effective."

 Grantseekers should note that Potter both supports pilot and proof-of-concept projects that “influence policy and those that explore the role(s) of new technology in education.”
 However, Potter does not fund projects that address school infrastructure, equipment purchase and scaling projects due to its self-admitted asset limitations.
 Education grants range from about $10,000 to $125,000.
 Funding may also support academic institutions such as the University of Cape Town Trust, as well as smaller organizations such as LIFEbeat and Dikakapa.
 For a broader understanding of the types of groups receiving Potter support, explore its grant recipients webpage.